geebinge/ssh-via-device-streams/README.md

 For later, pls note somewhere the Primary Connection String.

-## installation on a linux client.
+## installation on a Linux device

-Produce with the following steps on your Linux device
+Proceed with the following steps on your Linux device

 ```bash
 git clone -b DeviceStreaming-PersistentProxy https://github.com/geebinge/azure-iot-sdk-c.git